NutchapolSal/dynamixSprites/README.md

 Folders are named according to the internal asset containers.
 Some song titles may be romanized or translated so search throughly before making an issue.

 Sprites files names are kept as is.
+Some files have the same name internally so a random number is suffixed to prevent name collisions.

 ### Avator & Char